 - Splenectomy: Removal of the spleen can cause a temporary increase in platelets.

-What does it mean when your MPV count is low?
+What does it mean when your platelet count is low?

 A low platelet count can make it difficult for the blood to clot, putting a person at risk of excessive bleeding.
 The cause may be due to an inherited tendency to not produce enough platelets, but the cause may also be unknown.
 In other cases, it is due to an underlying medical condition.